 Carbon Neutral Portfolio

 In 2013 the City formally adopted a Carbon Neutral Plan, which commits the City to providing its electric customers with a 100% carbon neutral electricity supply from 2013 onward.
-The City’s electric supply portfolio contains resources that are considered to be "eligible renewable energy resources."
-This means that these resources can be counted as renewable and included in the Renewable Portfolio Standard (RPS) target.
-In addition, the City receives electricity from large hydroelectric resources that provide a carbon-free supply, but under California’s renewable energy eligibility criteria do not count towards the RPS target.
-This chart shows that, depending upon hydrologic year, roughly three-quarters of the City’s electric supplies are carbon neutral.
+The City’s electric supply portfolio contains a variety of resources that are considered to be "eligible renewable energy resources," which means that these resources can be counted towards the City’s RPS target.
+In addition, the City for many years has received electricity from large hydroelectric resources that provide a carbon-free power supply, but under California’s renewable energy eligibility criteria do not count towards the RPS target.
+The chart below shows that, even in a severe drought year like 2014, approximately half of the City’s electric supplies are carbon neutral.
 (And in a “normal” hydrological year, over three-quarters of the City’s electric supplies are carbon neutral.)
 The City’s Power Content label provides additional information about its electricity supply.

 When the five solar projects that the City has contracted for begin operating – which is expected to occur by the end of 2016 – the City will be able to provide its customers with a 100% carbon neutral electricity supply exclusively through its long-term renewable resource and hydroelectric contracts (under normal hydrological conditions).
 However, before those solar projects come online, as well as in drier than normal hydro years, the City plans to maintain its carbon neutral electricity supply through the purchase of renewable energy certificates (RECs) to compensate for the generic market power purchases that the City is required to make in order to satisfy its overall electricity demand.